samiz-dat/hyperreadings/docs/index.md

 Its important to note that accessibility is not always about indiscriminate and open access.

 - Write something about interaction between indigenous knowledge traditions and western knowledge traditions.
 The uncomfortable tension that is pragmatically necessary to address is it is an ongoing and real co-existence.
-[Australian Indigenous Knowledge and Libraries](https://epress.lib.uts.edu.au/system/files_force/Aus%20Indigenous%20Knowledge%20and%20Libraries.pdf?download=1)
+[Australian Indigenous Knowledge and Libraries](https://epress.lib.uts.edu.au/system/files_force/Aus%20Indigenous%20Knowledge%20and%20Libraries.pdf?download=1) Power of access and management in the hands of the community itself. (perhaps reference the importance of open source nature)

 - Write about infinite hospitality.
 Ranganathan's idea - originally in relation to cataloging - extending to software / systems generally.
 Developing an architecture which accommodates uses outside of the intention for which it was initially developed.
-How can many knowledge traditions co-exist e.g. [Mapping of the Universe of Knowledge in Different Classification Schemes](http://ijkcdt.net/xml/10973/10973.pdf) and [Infinite Hospitality](http://www.dextersinister.org/MEDIA/PDF/InfiniteHospitality.pdf)
+How can many knowledge traditions co-exist e.g. [Mapping of the Universe of Knowledge in Different Classification Schemes](http://ijkcdt.net/xml/10973/10973.pdf) and [Infinite Hospitality](http://www.dextersinister.org/MEDIA/PDF/InfiniteHospitality.pdf) – what does our schema ? classification look like? hyper readings as a simple agnostic layer on which communities can build there own application layers.

+- this is not just about tech.
+Its about developing situations and contexts, the technology is always secondary.
+A support to real need.

+- write about accessibility in regards to tools for discovery - how do we navigate the mass of information?
+Manage the accumulation.
+Etc...

 For some communities, it is important to both be able to determine who has access to their archives and to continue to have access themselves.